JanSharp/VRCLockstep/notes.md

 - [x] handle event listeners being null due to being destroyed
 - [x] keep late joiner script always enabled to prevent it from buffering all received data forever
 - [ ] import/export ui needs a settings button for each game state, probably in the root/main list... maybe just in every list.
 That'll pop up a ui next to the main UI which has game state specific settings
+- [x] clients can fall behind in ticks most likely whenever there is a lag spike... maybe Time.time is not consistent enough and it should use Time.realtimeSinceStartup

 TODO: ensure that any functions that previously were guaranteed to only ever run on the master are now checking if the local client is still master